Take a Break

-You've probably become an expert multi-tasker, able to juggle two "“ or even three or four "“ tasks at the same time.
-It seems like the model of efficiency.
-But in fact, it's probably adding to your stress, making you finish everything more slowly, and affecting the quality of your performance, scientists say.
+You've probably become an expert multi-tasker, able to juggle two or even three or four tasks at the same time.
+It may seem like the model of efficiency.
+But in fact, it's probably adding to your stress, causing you to finish everything more slowly, and affecting the quality of your performance, scientists say.
 It turns out that our brains aren't wired to attend to several different things at once.

 -- Paula Spencer Scott